How to Use Traditional Balsamic Vinegar of Modena

 - Traditional Balsamic Vinegar of Modena DOP

 Allow the ice cream to soften slightly.
 Serve with fresh fruit and drizzle 1–2 teaspoons of balsamic vinegar over each portion.
-Let it rest briefly before serving to allow flavours to integrate.
+Let it rest briefly before serving to allow the flavours to integrate.

 Experience Balsamic Vinegar in Modena